-After watching Meghan Markle and Prince Harry tie the knot in their royal wedding yesterday, the world went to sleep with dreams of Meghan Markle's wedding dress.
+After watching Meghan Markle and Prince Harry tie the knot at their royal wedding, the world went to sleep with dreams of Meghan Markle's wedding dress.
 (No?
 Just us?)
 Ultimately, British designer Clare Waight Keller for Givenchy had the privilege of designing Meghan's dress for the St. Georges' Chapel ceremony.
 The dress was the definition of elegance with its clean lines, bateau neckline, and simple silhouette.
-It was well worth the wait, and now and that the royal wedding has come to close, Kensington Palace is giving us a major behind-the-scenes look of the making of Meghan's gorgeous gown, having just released the original sketches of Meghan Markle's wedding dress.
+It was well worth the wait, and when the royal wedding came to close, Kensington Palace gave us a major behind-the-scenes look of the making of Meghan's gorgeous gown, having released the original sketches of Meghan Markle's wedding dress.

 As we saw at St. George's, Meghan's 16.5-foot silk tulle veil was adorned with embroidered flowers.
 These blooms represented the 53 Commonwealth countries, according to Kensington Palace.
 Wintersweet, which grows on the grounds of Kensington Palace in front of Nottingham Cottage, and the California Poppy, the state flower of California where Meghan had grown up, were among the flowers included.